Friction Class 8

 1. Walking and Running Without Slipping: Friction between our shoes and the ground provides the necessary grip for us to walk and run safely.
 Without friction, our shoes would slide on the ground, making it difficult to move and increasing the risk of accidents.

-2. Vehicle Movement: Friction between the tires of cars, buses, and other vehicles and the road surface allows them to move forward.
+2. Vehicle Movement: Friction between the tyres of cars, buses, and other vehicles and the road surface allows them to move forward.
 Without friction, vehicles would have no traction and wouldn't be able to accelerate, stop, or navigate turns effectively.

 3. Lighting a Matchstick: Friction is essential for lighting a matchstick.
 When you strike a match against the rough surface of the matchbox, friction generates heat, which ignites the chemicals on the match head, leading to a flame.